TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Make/Index.rst

 =======================================

 "`Make <https://github.com/b13/make>`__" is a TYPO3 extension provided by b13.
 It features a quick way to create a basic extension scaffold on the console.
+The extension is available for TYPO3 v10 and above.

 1. Install "Make"
 =================